wallensteins/nexus-ai/README.md

 The application connects to the League of Legends Client API (LCU API) to detect when you're in champion select and which lane you've been assigned.
 It then provides tailored champion recommendations based on:

+- AI-powered analysis of champion performance
+- Enemy champion counter-pick recommendations
-- Current meta statistics
+- Current meta statistics and team composition considerations
-- Champion win rates
+- Champion win rates and popularity metrics
-- Champion popularity
-- Lane-specific performance metrics
+- Lane-specific performance and matchup data
+- Champion skill requirements and playstyles
+- Game phase strengths (early, mid, late game)

 ## Technical Implementation